Yandex Cloud

 --external

-To connect to the cluster's private IP address from a VM located in the same network, get kubectl credentials using this command:
+To connect to the cluster's private IP address from a VM in the same network, get kubectl credentials using this command:

 yc managed-kubernetes cluster \